jhallnation/Overtime/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphonicons
-- x Update the styles for forms

 ## TODOS:
-- integrate validation for p hone attr inuser:
-- no spaces or dashes
-- exactly 10 characters
-- all characters have to be a number